Erath County first responders contribute to Hurricane Harvey relief

 First responders of Erath County traveled down to the coast to donate goods such as food, diapers , socks and all kinds of non-perishable items to those affected by Hurricane Harvey.

 Hurricane Harvey, the first major and disastrous hurricane to make landfall in over ten years, hit the Gulf of Mexico on August 25, 2017.
 The eye of the storm, which is the part of the storm that has the strongest power, hit a small town called Rockport, Texas.
-The town is oceanside and has damage that will take years to replace.
+The town is oceanside and has damage that will take years to replace with houses suffering from water damage and in major need of roof repair austin.
 Hurricane Harvey also devastated Houston, Corpus Christi and the surrounding towns.

 The wind and rainfall that came along with the Hurricane took apart houses, killed people and had record breaking flooding all across Texas’ Gulf of Mexico.

 Texans from across the state, musicians from across the country, the United States Military and first responders everywhere came together to save people from their homes, gather much needed items and raise hundreds of thousands of dollars.
 The people of Erath County also stepped up to go help their fellow Texans down south as well.”

 Ryan Drake, first lieutenant of Erath County EMS, explained that several first responders were able to travel south for a few days and help “donate relief items, work traffic and block off roads.”
 First responders donated, but Drake said, “the community of Erath County citizens were able to donate and provide relief items, as well.”

 Drake told Texan News that being able to help those who have lost everything, “was a humbling experience that citizens not just from Stephenville, but everywhere had a mindset of ‘we are here to help.’
 Just seeing how helpful Texans were willing to be alone, and for us, it was just about having a hand.
 Whether it is donating food or going out and looking for people, just being there to help those out in need.”